Belloc-Saint-Clamens: Church of the Holy Ascension

+Belloc Castle site

-Belloc castral site.
-A castle is mentioned in 1209 in the berdoues cartular; it then belongs to the Montesquioufamily, and it seems to partly to the Counts of Astarac (acts 102 and 784).
-This fortress was located to the west of the church, at the top of the hillside that overlooks the steep slope of the Baïse Valley20, on the site of a current private property.
-No remnants of the former stately home are visible today in elevation.
+A castle is mentioned in 1209 in the Berdoues Cartulary; it then belonged to the Montesquiou family, and it seems partly to the Counts of Astarac (ref. charters 102 and 784).
+This fortress was located to the west of the church, at the top of the hillside that overlooks the steep slope of the Baïse Valley.

+Former Lanecastel Castle

-Former Lanecastet Castle.
-Cassini's map shows a noble house in "Sabatié," whose name is still used for the building visible on the 1823 land registry.
-The State-Major map mentions "Lanecastel" in the 19thcentury, and today the house is named "The Dané".
-No remnants of the former stately home can be seen in elevation.
-Private property, not visited.
+The Cassini map shows a stately home in "Sabatié", and this name is visible on the 1823 cadastraux napoléoniens.
+The 19th century Carte d'État-Major (Army Staff Map) map mentions "Lanecastel", and today the house is named "The Dané".
+No remnants of the former construction can be seen.